Freely-Given-org/OpenEnglishTranslation--OET/README.md

 ## Schedule

-As of January 2026, around 85% of the Bible has been drafted. ([This page](https://OpenEnglishTranslation.Bible) is updated a few times per month with the progress.)
-Our goal is to complete the first draft and first check of the _OET_ by mid-2026.
+As of August 2026, the entire Bible has been drafted.
+([This status page](https://OET.Bible/About/Status/) is kept updated with our progress.)
+Our goal is to complete v0.5 by the end of 2027, but we need more eyes on the text.

 ## Licences